ameter/CarND-TrafficSigns-P2/README.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Due to time, I did not attempt the optional portion of the project.
+I plan to come back to it after the term over the holidays because I'm very interested in it.